BIMIB-DISCo/MaREA/README.md

 Push **Add dataset** to import the selected dataset in the app.
-A Summary of  imported datasets will be created and displayed in the *Datasets* text box (see screehsnot below).
+A Summary of  imported datasets will be created and displayed in the *Datasets* text box (see screensnot below).

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/addDataset.png?raw=true "Title")